siuusunn/ga-project-1-snake-game/README.md

 }
 ```

-It will remove the "GAME OVER" text, reset the snake to its default position and direction, clear the interval, reset the score and user is able to start the game all over again.
+It would remove the "GAME OVER" text, reset the snake to its default position and direction, clear the interval, reset the score and the user is able to start the game all over again.

 #### Choose Difficulty

-Three buttons are created in the HTML to allow user to pick a difficulty level: Noob (easy), Veteran (medium), and Expert (hard).
+Three buttons were created in the HTML to allow users to pick a difficulty level: Noob (easy), Veteran (medium), and Expert (hard).
 Each has a default speed, Noob being the slowest and Expert the fastest.

 When the button is clicked, the variable `snakeSpeed` will be updated according to the difficulty level.
-The `<span class="difficulty-text">` will also be updated accordingly to let user know what the current difficulty level is.
+The `<span class="difficulty-text">` will also be updated accordingly to let users know what the current difficulty level is.

 ![Difficulty buttons and texts](./assets/readme_images/difficulty_example.png)

 #### High Score Table

 A `<ol>` titled "HIGH SCORES" with three `<li>` to display the top three high scores.
-The `checkHighScore()` function is called when `gameOver()` function is executed to check if the current score is high enough to be on the high score table.
+The `checkHighScore()` function is called when the `gameOver()` function is executed to check if the current score is high enough to be on the high score table.

 The high scores are stored in an array (default `[0, 0, 0]`).
 The `checkHighScore()` function checks the `currentScore` against each array item.